wp-plugins/newsletter/readme.txt

 == Changelog ==

+= 3.3.0 =

+* Fixed a replacement on online email version
+* Fixed a missing privacy check box configuration
+* Improved the split posts
+* Added post_type control
+* Re-enabled the subscription for addresses not confirmed
+* Fixed the welcome and ocnfirmaiton email when sent from subscribers list panel (were not using the theme)
+* Added the "pre-checked" option to preferences configuration

 = 3.2.9 =

 * Fixed a possible loop on widget (when using extended fields in combobox format)